-It seems like civil unrest has become an increasingly common occurrence in America over the past few years.
-Since the election we’ve seen a lot of protests turn violent, and in the years preceding the election, just about any controversial police shooting could spark a riot.
+Over the years, we’ve seen a lot of protests turn violent, and in the years preceding, just about any controversial police shooting could spark a riot.
 As these incidents become commonplace, more people are becoming aware of just how tumultuous our nation really is.
-They want to know how they can protect themselves from civil unrest or avoid riots in the first place, especially if they live in urban areas.
+They want to know how they can prepare and protect themselves from civil unrest or avoid riots in the first place, especially if they live in urban areas.

 I left the city a couple of hours before things got crazy, though not because I knew what was coming.
 Though I had heard earlier in the day that there was going to be a protest, I didn’t think that anything serious was going to happen, because protests are a pretty common occurrence in Berkeley.
 This may sound crazy now, but at the time there was no reason to think that there was going to be a full-blown riot.